 413 schools have been identified through 2016

-Current STW states include: Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Utah and Virginia.
+Current STW states include: Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Michigan, New Jersey, New York, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Utah and Virginia.

 Invitation to Apply for the State Program